Wednesday, December 23, 2020

 Coda.

 Deja vu 2010-13 quakes, Geonet: Wed 20.09.23, 9.14am, M6.2 quake, depth 10km, 45km N of Geraldine, Rangitata River region.
 Approx 70km S, shook our Pleasant Point rental house for several seconds, leaving us jittery.
 Leah cancelled her school visits, I filled up our 2 cars with petrol & our bath with cold water, just in case!
 Luke said he felt the quake in Christchurch!
 A local school which Leah visited weekly had a real-time "drop, cover, hold" practice.
 Geonet later downgraded the quake to M6, depth 11km.
-Quake boffins opined that the quake fault was a side fault off the Alpine Fault which eased pressure on the Alpine Fault.
+Quake boffins opined the quake-fault was a side-fault off the Alpine-Fault which eased pressure on the Alpine-Fault.